Walker on a wooden boardwalk along the Norfolk Coast Path beside saltmarsh and coastal vegetation under wide open skies.

 Hunstanton to Wells-next-the-Sea

-The opening section of the Norfolk Coast Path moves east from Hunstanton through Old Hunstanton, Brancaster Staithe and Burnham Deepdale toward Wells-next-the-Sea.
+From Hunstanton, the route passes through Old Hunstanton, Brancaster Staithe and Burnham Deepdale before reaching Wells-next-the-Sea.

 Wells-next-the-Sea to Cromer